gmongaras/Cottention_Transformer/README.md

 - Although dividing by a constant worked most of the time, it failed sometimes.
 Normalizing the values worked for all tests so far.

+## Data Problems
+Training the above was trained on data without punctuation as the data script removed these by mistake.
+Adding them back results in proper data.
+Additionally, this data had a few problems, which were addressed to clean the data further and properly.

+## Fixing Stability
+With the new data, the stability becomes wacky again.
+The value norm method dies because the magnitude of the vectors becomes too large.
+The norm method worked for the other data likely because that data had much shorter sentences.
+However, as the sentence size grows, the magnitude of the attention row vectors increases as the max magnitude is the sequence length itself.
+This results in an unstable behavior, as the number of layer increases, the magnitude of the vectors increases if the attention vectors have a magnitude greater than 1, which is very likely.
+This magnitude issue results in unstable values and unstable and large gradients.

+To fix this, we are going back to the divide by the sequence lenght method for now.
+This method will obviously fix the magnitude issue in all cases, however, the model may hae issues as the scores could decrease to 0 instead of increasing to infinity, which is a much better problem.
+We will see how this works out.

+I am afraid that this method may result in long sequence issue.
+Let's say we have a sequence of length S and we increase the sequence to 2S.
+Let's say that the addition of S tokens doesn't add any attention scores as perhaps we addeed some trash token the model doesn't care about.
+Then, the attention scores are divided by two, which may cause vanishing values as layers are stacked.
+I am thinking that since information among tokens is sparse, as the sequence length increases, the attention scores will have issues.
+Just a hypothesis, not sure if this is actually a problem or not.

 ## GPT